Yang Zengxin

-Yang Zengxin (杨增新 (楊增新, Yáng Zēngxīn, Yang Tseng-hsin); March 6, 1864 – July 7, 1928) was the ruler of Xinjiang after the Xinhai Revolution in 1911 until his assassination in 1928.
+Yang Zengxin (杨增新 (楊增新, Yáng Zēngxīn, Yang Tseng-hsin); March 6, 1864 – July 7, 1928) was a Chinese warlord who was the ruler of Xinjiang after the Xinhai Revolution in 1911 and during the Warlord Era until his assassination in 1928.

 Life

 Yang Zengxin was born in Mengzi, Yunnan Province, in 1864.
 Though a Han Chinese, he had connections with the leading Muslim families of Yunnan.
 He was knowledgeable about Islam and Islamic culture.
 He passed the imperial examination and became a jinshi degree holder in 1899.

 Magistrate in Gansu

 Hezhou Prefecture Magistrate Yang Zengxin wrote an essay on Sufi menhuan dated 1897.

 Governorship of Xinjiang

 In 1907 Xinjiang was where the Qing assigned Yang Zengxin.
 He effectively fabricated Xinjiang's boundaries in its modern form by having the posts of Altay minister, Tarbagatai councilor and Ili general destroyed and having their self-rule directly to Beijing removed.

 Ma Yuanzhang, a Sufi Jahriyya Shaykh, gave his support to Yang Zengxin to seize power in Xinjiang.
 This enabled Yang to immediately raise a massive army of Hui Muslim troops, mainly from Jahriyya mosque communities.

-Muslim Gen. Ma Anliang, in cooperation with Yang, attempted to arrest and execute Yihewani (Ikhwan in Arabic) leader Ma Wanfu.
+The Muslim General Ma Anliang, in cooperation with magistrate Yang Zengxin, attempted to arrest and execute the Yihewani(Ikhwan in Arabic) leader Ma Wanfu.
 Ma Qi, one of Ma Anliang's subordinates, staged a rescue operation and brought Ma Wanfu to Xining.
 Ma Anliang and Yang Zengxin were both monarchists and did not trust republicanism, and had served in the Qing military together.